HfMT-ZM4/symbolist-electron/readme.md

 ... incomplete

-## Program Logic

-These are the basic modes of interaction that are defined in the script definitions:

-### Palette Mode and Object Creation

-Each container definition has a `palette` array, which lists the `symbol` class names that are supported for this container.
-When the user selects a container in the editor and sets it as the "context", by pressing `[s]`, the program "enters" the container, using it as the context container.
-When the icon is clicked, the palette toolbar populates with the supported symbol types.

-1. a context is selected by the user and the palette icon is retrieved by the program, using the class def's `getPaletteIcon` function, which returns a `drawsocket` format object defining the icon drawing.
-2. user clicks on a palette icon, which triggers a call to the class's `paletteSelected` notifying the symbol class that is is now active in the palette.
-Inside the definition, this triggers a set of window mouse event listeners.
-   * as the mouse moves, the mouse event handlers are called.
-When the `cmd` button is pressed, a preview of the symbol is displayed in the `symbolist_overlay` layer defined in the main view file `index.html`.
-   * use `ui_api.getSVGCoordsFromEvent(event)` to get the absolute coordinates, taking the window scrolling position into account.
-3. `cmd-click` is the current standard creation gesture.
-On `cmd-click` the mouse handler should call an internal function which creates a new element based on the mousedown coordinate (again using `getSVGCoordsFromEvent`).
-When creating a new element, the action should:
+## Data to View Mapping

+If an OSC message is received containing data to create a new symbol, the `ui_controller` calls the object's `fromData` function, which maps from the data representation to the graphic drawing commands.
+The `fromData` function should:
-   * send the drawing commands to the browser display (via drawsocket usually, using the `drawsocketInput` API method).
+1. send the drawing commands to the browser display (via drawsocket usually, using the `drawsocketInput` API method).
 Include the data content into the symbol by using the HTML `dataset` (you can use `ui_api.dataToHTML(dataObj)` helper function to create the `data-` tags)
     ```
     ui_api.drawsocketInput({
         key: "svg",